rmolinamir/import-sorter-redux/README.md

 # import-sorter

-Extension which sorts TypeScript imports according to the configuration provided.
-The configuration defaults follow ESLint sort-imports rules.
-Configuration supports regex functions to set sorting priority and rules.
-The extension can work with prettier as long as the configuration settings of both are aligned.
+The `import-sorter` extension is a popular library that sorts TypeScript imports based on the provided configuration.
+The default configuration follows ESLint's `sort-imports` rules.
+The extension is compatible with Prettier, as long as the configuration settings of both tools are aligned.

 ## Examples

-Different sort types in file:
+Different types of sorting in a file:
 ![alt text](./assets/import-sorter-example-1.gif "Import Sorter")

-Deep directory sort:
+Deep directory sorting:
 ![alt text](./assets/import-sorter-example-2.gif "Import Sorter Directory")

-Sort on before safe `(off by default)`:
+Sorting before save (disabled by default):
 ![alt text](./assets/import-sorter-example-3.gif "Sort on safe")

 Prettier integration: